comfuture/v-lazy-src/README.md

 will show `/path/to/empty.png` unless half of img element's rect is intersects with viewport, then loads lazy src.

-Or just make local directive in your component:
+Or just setup directive for each component:

 ```js
 import { VLazySrc } from 'v-lazy-src'